KuhakoX/KuhakoX/README.md

 ## Hi there 👋
---I am Caio Campos also know as Kuhako 😊--
+--I am Caio Campos Mendes also know as Kuhako 😊--
 ** A Development student from Brazil 💚💛**
 ++ Learned C, JavaScript and React 🙂‍↔️++